kvonkoni/osler/README.md

 This package allows for creating a differential diagnosis decision tree based on the following assumptions:
 * It is possible to test every assertion.
-* The assertion tests can be done in any order.

 ## Usage